Z0shua/omop-query-assistant-webapp/WIKI.md

 The OMOP Query Assistant aims to become a comprehensive tool for translating natural language questions into accurate, efficient OMOP CDM SQL queries, empowering researchers and clinicians to analyze medical data without deep technical expertise.

+## Current Architecture

+- **All OMOP query execution and mock data fallback is handled through the backend and the `omopApiService.ts` service.** The frontend does not generate mock data directly; all queries (including mock data for development/testing) are routed through the backend or a proxy service.
+- **Databricks is currently only supported for connection testing and credential management, not for query execution.** Queries are executed against supported databases (PostgreSQL, SQLite, or mock) via the backend API.
+Support for Databricks or other backends may be added in the future.

 ## Potential Features

 - **Advanced NLP-to-SQL Translation**